Spring Foreshadowed (Rev 2)

 pressed under glass.
 White florets strung

-around her pale neck; fragile lips curled
+her pale neck; fragile lips curled

 at corners, almost in time with his wink.